Why thousands of Illinois families are choosing Dallas-Fort Worth

 Four Distinct Seasons (Including Real Winter)

-• New York gives you a true four‑season cycle: cold, often snowy winters; a real, colorful fall; a defined spring; and a summer that usually runs June through August.
+• Illinois gives you a true four‑season cycle: cold, often snowy winters; a real, colorful fall; a defined spring; and a summer that usually runs June through August.

-• Winter storms bring snow, slush, and the occasional nor’easter, but deep freezes are measured in days or weeks, not months on end.
+• Winter storms bring snow, slush, and occasional blizzards, but deep freezes are usually measured in days or weeks, not months on end in most populated areas.

 • Those first 50–60° days in spring and the crisp, dry fall days are a big part of why the seasonal rhythm feels satisfying, even if you complain about shoveling.